dotnet/jitutils/src/jit-rl-cse/README.md

 ```
 Here:
 * `OldDelta` column is the initial $\phi$
-* `Feature` is the feature vector $\bold{x}$ for this CSE.
+* `Feature` is the feature vector $\boldsymbol{x}$ for this CSE.
 Since this is a stopping CSE it only has one feature, which represents "register pressure" (for more on features, see belop)
 * `Adjustment` is the sum on the RHS of the eligibility vector.
 * `Gradient` is the full eligibility vector
 * `StepDelta` is the complete change to $\phi$ for this step